-StructureSize (4 bytes): This field MUST be set to the size of the structure48, indicating the size of this structure with a single MOVE DST IPADDR structure.
-This value is set regardless of the number of MOVE DST IPADDR structures returned and the length of ResourceName field.
+StructureSize (4 bytes): This field MUST be set to 48, indicating the size of this structure with a single MOVE\DST\IPADDR structure.
+This value is set regardless of the number of MOVE\DST\IPADDR structures returned and the length of ResourceName field.

-NotificationType (4 bytes): This field indicates the notification type and MUST be set to 3 (SHARE MOVE NOTIFICATION) defined in [MS-SWN] section 2.2.2.4.
-ResourceNameOffset (4 bytes): The offset from the start of this structure to the ResourceName field.
+NotificationType (4 bytes): This field indicates the notification type and MUST be set to 3 (SHARE\MOVE\NOTIFICATION) defined in [MS-SWN] section 2.2.2.4.

-ResourceNameLength (4 bytes): The length of the share name provided in the ResourceName field, in bytes.

-FlagsReserved (2 bytes): This field MUST NOT be used and MUST be reserved.
-This field MUST be set to zero and MUST be ignored on receipt.

-TargetType (2 bytes): This field indicates the target is an IP address and MUST be set to zero.

-- IPAddrCount (4 bytes): The number of MOVE\DST\IPADDR structures in the IPAddrMoveList field. - IPAddrMoveList (variable): Array of MOVE\DST\IPADDR structures, as specified in section 2.2.2.2.1.
+- ResourceNameOffset (4 bytes): The offset from the start of this structure to the ResourceName field. - ResourceNameLength (4 bytes): The length of the share name provided in the ResourceName field, in bytes. - Reserved (2 bytes): This field MUST NOT be used and MUST be reserved.
+This field MUST be set to zero and MUST be ignored on receipt. - TargetType (2 bytes): This field indicates the target is an IP address and MUST be set to zero. - IPAddrCount (4 bytes): The number of MOVE\DST\IPADDR structures in the IPAddrMoveList field. - IPAddrMoveList (variable): Array of MOVE\DST\IPADDR structures, as specified in section 2.2.2.2.2.1.

-ResourceName (variable): Name of the share as a counted Unicode string, as specified in [MS-DTYP] section 2.3.10 containing the share name.
+ResourceName (variable): A Unicode string containing the share name.

-2.2.2.2.1 (Updated Section) MOVE\DST\IPADDR structure
+2.2.2.2.1 MOVE\DST\IPADDR structure